Gabriel-Benavidez/GroupChat/README.md

 - **"Database error"**:
   - Delete `database/messages.db`
   - Run `python3 init_db.py` again

+- **"GitHub-related errors"**:
+  - These can be safely ignored if you haven't set up GitHub integration
+  - Messages will still be saved locally

 For more detailed setup instructions and features, read on below.